 (Another piece of pop culture trivia: Though the show was ridiculously straight, seriously weirdo readers might want to know that the cult paranoid classic The Prisoner was shot in the campy seaside resort of Portmeirion, Minffordd, Penrhyndeudraeth, Gwynedd, Wales.)

 Sex bomb/singer Tom Jones, who has been public about overcoming homophobic attitudes he had early in his career; gay icon Dame Shirley Bassey of “I Am What I Am”; actor Michael Sheen, who has played gay characters; and actor Catherine Zeta-Jones, who sadly has not, are probably the most famous Welsh people outside of Wales.
-Possibly gay and gender nonconforming figures populate various chapters of Welsh history; visitors can experience some of this history firsthand by visiting their museumified homes like Plas Newydd in Llangollen and Plas Newydd House in Llanfairpwllgwyngyll, which we will cover more deeply in a future article.
+Possibly gay and gender nonconforming figures populate various chapters of Welsh history; visitors can experience some of this history firsthand by visiting their museumified homes like Plas Newydd in Llangollen and Plas Newydd House in Llanfairpwllgwyngyll, which we will cover more deeply here.

 The British approach to sexual orientation and gender identity was, right into the early 21st century, to publicly persecute deviation but tolerate it or, in some circles, embrace it if queers minded their manners.
 There’s always been that campy “only gay in the village” who has their place in people’s hearts even if that “only gay” is never quite confident about this status.
 Legal same-gender marriage came into effect in the U.K. 2014 and the age of consent is equal, though conversion therapy is not yet banned and loud voices in British public life (less so Welsh) obsess over the status of trans people in society.